[keith-snook.info]

 For balance make R2 =

-No Silicon Heaven ~ Then where do all the Calculators go In practice with standard value components perfect balance may not be achieved or even desired because this would lead to cancellation of even harmonics leaving nasty sounding odd harmonics ~ Changing the value of R2 for balance is an iterative process ~ The gain of V1 is affected by R2 giving another value for R2 until the ratio R1/R2 is correct ~ for this reason it is important that the loading of the outputs ~ both resistive and reactive is taken into account
+No Silicon Heaven ~ Then where do all the Calculators go In practice with standard value components perfect balance may not be achieved or even desired because this would lead to cancellation of even harmonics leaving nasty sounding odd harmonics ~ Changing the value of R2 for balance is an iterative process ~ The gain of V1 is affected by R2 giving another value for R2 until the ratio R1/R2 is correct ~ for this reason it is important that the loading of the outputs is taken into account

 Cathode coupled Triode Amplifier PSpice schematic